-In order to place a medical device on the EU market, it must comply with all applicable EU directives and successfully undergo a conformity assessment procedure.
-Conformity is then made visible by a CE mark on the medical device.
+In order to place a medical device on the EU market, it must meet essential requirements and comply with all applicable EU directives.
+After successfully completing a conformity assessment procedure, conformity is made visible by a CE mark on the medical device.

 Medical devices are regulated in the EU under the following directives:

 - Directive on active implantable medical devices 90/385/EEC (AIMD)

 - Directive concerning medical devices 93/42/EEC (MDD)

 But the directives have already reached their expiration date: In May 2017, the new regulation on medical devices (MDR) came into force.
 The MDR will replace the existing MDD and AIMD directives (AIMD will be abolished and integrated into the MDR), and an implementation period of 3 years (MDR) was agreed by setting the enforcement date to May 2020.

 Approval procedures to obtain a CE Mark for a medical device

 For the purpose of conformity assessment procedures, medical devices are grouped into four risk classes.
 The classification rules are based on the vulnerability of the human body and considers the potential risks that are associated with the technical design and manufacturing of the devices.

 Only medical devices of the lowest risk class do not need to involve a notified body in the conformity assessment procedure.
 Notified bodies are independent, state-authorized third-party companies that carry out the conformity assessment on behalf of the medical device manufacturers.

 The manufacturer is free to choose the notified body as long as the notified body is accredited by the competent authority in the relevant EEA state, Switzerland, or Turkey and has the relevant product group within its scope.
 Information on the notified bodies can be found in the information system NANDO (New Approach Notified and Designated Organisations).